FutureNathan/TheBase/README.md

 - [./Notes](Notes) folder contains the functional web app for the note taking project.

 - [./OSP](OSP) folder contains the application structures for the OSP project.

+Currently this is rather outdated.
+Updates coming soon! (july,25,2022)